tannerhelland/PhotoDemon/README.md

 ### PhotoDemon is a portable photo editor focused on performance and usability.

-PhotoDemon provides a comprehensive selection of photo editing tools - including a full-featured macro recorder and batch processor - in a tiny 6 MB download.
-It runs on any Windows machine from XP through Windows 8 and it *does not* require installation.
+It provides a comprehensive selection of photo editing tools - including a full-featured macro recorder and batch processor - in a tiny 6 MB download.
+It runs on any Windows machine (XP through Win 8) and it *does not* require installation.
 It can easily be run from a portable USB drive or memory card.
 English, Dutch, French, German, and Italian translations are included.

 PhotoDemon is written in VB6.
-(Don't laugh until you've tried it - its speed will surprise you!)
+(Don't laugh until you've tried it - its speed and interface will surprise you!)
 Outside contributions from both coders and translators are always welcome.

 For information on the forthcoming 6.0 release, please visit http://www.tannerhelland.com/4996/photodemon-60-preview/

+Finally, note that this GitHub repository *does not contain a compiled EXE.*  If you don't have access to a VB6 compiler, you can download a compiled .exe (including language files and plugins), updated nightly, from www.tannerhelland.com/photodemon_files/nightly/PhotoDemon_nightly.zip.

 ***